simvue-io/docs/docs/examples/openfoam.md

 # OpenFOAM
+OpenFOAM (Open Field Operation and Manipulation) is an open-source Computational Fluid Dynamics (CFD) software package used to solve complex fluid flows involving chemical reactions, turbulence, heat transfer, solid mechanics, and electromagnetics.
+It is widely used in academia and industry for research and engineering applications.
 Here we will demonstrate how Openfoam simulations can be easily tracked using the OpenfoamRun integration into Simvue.

 ## Setup
 The easiest way to run this example is to use the provided Docker container: